Registered Mental Health Nurse

 - The post holder is expected to be fully conversant with the NMC Code of Conduct and associated national guidelines and abide by their guidance.

-- To attend all mandatory training as prescribed in Mundesley Hospital policies, guidelines and procedures.
+- To attend all mandatory training as prescribed in Norvic Healthcare policies, guidelines and procedures.

 - Maintain a high standard of personal behaviour and ensure effective communication with all members of the multidisciplinary team, ie social workers and relatives.